OHSU-Proteomics/PRIDE_submission_tutorial/README.md

 ![Slide 7](images/Slide7.png)

 _Slide 7_<br />
 Finding (and checking) all the data files is like the present that goes inside the box.
 The metadata is like the wrapping.
 The gift is not ready to go until the wrapping is done.
-You need to principle investigator details.
+You need the principle investigator details.
 You have to know something about the biology of the samples (species, tissue, cell type, disease, etc.).
 You have to define the pigeonhole to put the mass spec experiment into.
-There are some methods like details that are also required.
+There are some Methods-like details that are also required.
 You will want a copy of the manuscript draft at hand for the next steps.

 ---